yyxcv/typing-test-ts/README.md

 This is a project I started in order to learn React and to improve my typing.
 It is a work in progress and not meant to be used in production.

-I use the app on a daily basis but there are still many shortcomings.
+I use the app on a daily basis but there are still many shortcomings if it were meant to be used by a broader audience.
 Some of these are:

 * currently only tested for Firefox on Windows
 * only tested for a german Windows keyboard